nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### 3.6.
 Common classes

-Classes used by multiple components are in the `seedu.taskList.commons` package.
+Classes used by multiple components are in the `onlythree.imanager.commons` package.

 ## 4. Implementation